Best Kitchen Sink Cookies

 These Best Kitchen Sink Cookies are gooey, fudgy, and made with brown butter for extra nuttiness and caramel notes.
 They’re loaded with chocolate chips, toffee bits, and potato chips for the perfect blend of sweet and slightly salty.

-If you search for “best cookie recipe” in Google, you’ll come across pages and pages of recipes all claiming to be the tastiest.
+If you search for “best cookie recipe” in any web browser, you’ll come across pages and pages of recipes all claiming to be the tastiest.
 We have no doubt that those other recipes out there are amazing too, but we’re partial to these cookies.
-They have just the right amount of chew and satisfy our craving for sweet and salty treats all in the same bite.
+Here’s why these ones are the best:

 What is Brown Butter?